NetApp/recline/docs/index.rst

 Recline: A Documentation First CLI Library
 ==========================================

-Writing argparse-based command line applications can become tedious, repetitive, and clichéd.
+We automate so that we can be lazy, but writing argparse-based command line applications can become tedious, repetitive, and tired.
 Let this library free you from that burden.

-This library helps you quickly implement an interactive, command-based application in Python.
+This library helps you quickly implement an interactive, command-based application in Python without all the work associated with implementing a frieldly and featureful CLI application.

 .. code-block:: Python